 Mindfulness-Based Stress Reduction (MBSR) involves mindfulness practices like meditation, yoga, and body scans to help increase an individual’s awareness of their thoughts and emotions and manage them effectively.

-Acceptance and Commitment Therapy (ACT) teaches how to accept negative thoughts and feelings, and values and goals to positively guide behavior.
+Acceptance and Commitment Therapy (ACT) teaches individuals how to accept negative thoughts and feelings, and values and goals to positively guide behavior.

 Self-Care and Lifestyle Changes